rdp/replace-text-pdf/README.md

     Note sometimes this doesn't work if a long line like "Hello.
 43" Is split into "two lines" internally (one for "Hello", one for "43"), feature request welcome.

-Limitations: only replaces text within the same line.
+Limitations: only replaces text within a line.

 Might lose some formatting, your mileage may vary.
-Basically today if you were to replace the word "information" with "info" in our example it would convert it to
-[Other info ]TJ
+Basically today if you were to replace the word "information" with "info" in our example it would convert [(O)-16(ther i)-20(nformati)-11(on )]TJ to just [Other info ]TJ
 Which may or may not be what you want, but lines up OK most times.

 More features available if desired.
-One trick that might work in the meantime is to add spaces like replace "x" with "  x"
+One trick that might work (if it gets spacing wrong) in the meantime is to add spaces like replace "x" with "    x" to move it right a bit.

 Feedback/bugs/requests welcome via github issues.
 More features possible: keeping the exact formatting if the text is the "same exact size" and variations on the same.

 Related: you can also replace text manually in Pdfs using openoffice draw or inkscape.

-You can change the "title" that shows up in the browser when you view a pdf using a different tool: sed -i 's/old title/new title/' filename.pdf
+You can change the "title" that shows up in the browser when you view a pdf using a different tool, sed: sed -i 's/old title/new title/' filename.pdf

 Cheers!